sitecoreops/eee/README.md

    ├── /*.graphqls (user schema files)
 ```

-> TIP: Run a `crawl` mutation to get some data to learn from
+> 💡TIP: Run a `crawl` mutation to get some data to learn from.

 ## Crawling preview endpoints (preview context id's or local XM Cloud instances)